MarkJeronimus/ImageUtilities/README.md

 - Subsampling center offset now configurable (user and auto<sup>[[2]]( "Sets offset to 0.5 if it would make the image sharper (more precisely, when the output size is an odd number of pixels)")</sup>)
 - Subsampling border effect was wrong<sup>[[1]]( "Ignoring out-of-bounds pixels increases the weight of existing pixels.
 This causes the pixels near the edge to 'move' inwards slightly.
 This is akin to non-linear image warping")</sup> (was: ignore, now: replicate_edge)
 - Subsampling left and right always unnecessarily went out of radius (ceil/floor swapped)
-- Subsampling numContributors slightly wrong. fNormFac was facked.
-Both are not necessary anymore, because of:
+- Subsampling numContributors slightly wrong. fNormFac calculation was totally facked.
+Both are not necessary anymore, because of the next point:
-- Subsampling 'number of samples' now fixed for each direction.
-In rare cases one of the weights can be 0.
+- Subsampling 'number of samples' now fixed for a given scaling factor.
+Only in rare cases can one of the weights be 0.
 - Removed ResampleFilters.java and made individual filters public, so filters can be added/extended easily
 - Removed all 'blurry' and 'sharp' filters
 - Renamed filters to their popular name (though, without Bi-): Triangle->Linear, Bicubic->Cubic